 Round 6 was a much more relaxed affair for both boxers, as they both essentially fought from the outside and avoided throwing punches that would leave themselves open for a counterpunch.
 Tyson stalked Tillis from the opening bell, leaping at him whenever he could with a sweeping hook, but Tillis managed to avoid the big shots this round as he moved around the ring well and tied Tyson up effectively when needed.
 Tillis kept his jab as active as his feet and used his arms to efficiently guard and block Tyson’s punches that landed early on, but Tyson began showing much more aggression near the final 30 seconds of the round.
 Tyson unloaded body shots on Tillis that forced the taller man to move away and revert to tying Tyson up for the remainder of the round as he kept his distance.
 Tillis fought a clean round but wasn’t incredibly productive and remained far too defensive against a more relaxed, flat-footed Tyson looking to continue chopping away at Tillis’ body.
 I’d score it 10-9 in Tyson’s favor due to his output, him being the aggressor, and him landing the only significant strikes of note during the round.

 Tillis did come out as the aggressor in round seven, circling Tyson and firing off his jab as Tyson remained flat-footed and looked for potential counterpunches.
 It was another relaxed round from Tyson, who was either gassed or incredibly content with his score on the cards and simply looking for the big knockout punch.
-Regardless of why Tyson continued boxing from outside at his leisure, Tillis took advantage and kept his feet moving around the ring as he weaved in and out of Tyson’s range with one-two punch combinations.
-While Tyson’s guard remained high, and he used subtle head movements to absorb or outright avoid most of Tillis’ strings of one-two combinations, he wasn’t putting together enough offense to offset the lack of aggression.
+Regardless of why Tyson continued boxing from outside at his leisure, Tillis took advantage and kept his feet moving around the ring as he weaved in and out of Tyson’s range with 1-2 punch combinations.
+While Tyson’s guard remained high, and he used subtle head movements to absorb or outright avoid most of Tillis’ strings of 1-2 combinations, he wasn’t putting together enough offense to offset the lack of aggression.
 Naturally, Tillis continued tying Tyson up whenever he got too close; Tyson’s insistence on allowing Tillis to come to him allowed Tillis to continue dictating the pace until around the two-minute and 17-second mark of the round.
 Tyson sprang forward with a right hook that snapped Tillis’ head back as he walked back towards the ropes, which stunned Tillis, who grabbed Tyson around the head to walk himself away from the ropes, taking a right uppercut to the body for his efforts.

 Tyson missed a follow-up right uppercut as Tillis let go and kept his guard up, and then Tyson missed alternating hooks as Tillis slid back towards another set of ropes.
 Tillis showed good defense, sliding away before meeting Tyson low in his crouch and exchanging punches that led to a clinch by Tillis.
 Tyson’s right hook from moments ago had now opened up a cut above Tillis’ left eye.
 Undeterred, Tillis finished the round by getting into inside skirmishes with Tyson, with both boxers showing good defense and landing some good punches.
 The bell rang as Tillis’ clinch was broken up by the referee, and despite being on the defensive in the final seconds of the round and having a cut opened up above his left eye, I would score this round 10-9 in Tillis’ favor.
 Tyson was far too passive in the first two minutes of the round, and his final explosive seconds can’t make up for that this time.
 This trend not only continued in round eight, but it amplified, as Tillis remained active while Tyson was even more flat-footed.